GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Unikerai.md

-## UNIKEROI
+## UNIKERAI
 A variety of unicorns, the unikeroi are a noble race known for aiding just and pure hearted travelers.
-The singular is Unikerai.
-Unikeroi characters get the following features;
+The plural is Unikeroi.
+Unikerai characters get the following features;

 **Creature Type**: Unikeroi are Sylvan.